Chocolate-Covered Doubloons

 These weren’t coins for spending, you see, — they were edible tokens of good fortune, crafted with care and wrapped in the finest box you ever saw.

-Her trade route became famous not for danger, but for delight.
-Sailors eagerly awaited her arrival in port, lining up to exchange coins, jewelry, spices, and paper money for her treats.
 Captains claimed her cookies brought luck on long voyages.
 Merchants said her chocolate tasted like prosperity.
-Children believed her coins were enchanted.
+Children believed her coins were enchanted and delicious.

 And so the world came to know her not as Lady Susannah Hoarnstone, dutiful daughter of a duke, but as: